Land Rover LR4 Insurance Rates

 Wyoming | $1,046 | -$128 | -10.9% |

-Choosing higher comprehensive and collision insurance deductibles can save as much as $360 a year, whereas buying more liability protection will cost you more.
-Moving from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $426 extra every year.
+Choosing high deductibles can reduce rates by up to $360 each year, whereas buying more liability protection will increase premiums.
+Going from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $426 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year